seraogianluca/IR2/Finance/Finance.md

 During last years, once leadership in the market has been ensured, the funds allocated to the marketing area have been reduced.

-The marketing budget allocated for the 2020 amounts to 5% of the operating income: 4,35 milions of euros.
+The marketing budget allocated for the 2020 amounts to 180000 euros.

 ### Purchasing (da fare)